 Grade 12: English 4 (British Literature and Composition) and AP English Literature

-Electives: Speech, Forensics 1 and 2, Creative Writing, Contemporary Research and Writing, and Publications
+Electives: Speech, Forensics 1 and 2, Creative Writing, Contemporary Research and Writing, Publications, and Graphic Novels

 (B.A.
 Plan II Honors, University of Texas at Austin; JD, University of Houston Law Center; graduate studies, University of St. Thomas) started teaching at St. Thomas in 2008.
-Her teaching assignments include English I, Advanced English I and Writing Lab.
-She currently serves as the Dean of the English Department.
+Her teaching assignments include English I and Advanced English I. She currently serves as the Dean of the English Department.
+She currently holds the Master Teacher Chair for Curriculum Innovations and was the 2016-2017 Teacher of the Year.

 David Fritsch (B.S.
 Political Science and History, Spring Hill College; graduate studies, University of St. Thomas; graduate studies, University of Houston; M.A. in English, National University) is a graduate of St. Thomas High School.
 He has been teaching at STH since 1998.
-His teaching assignments include AP English Language, Creative Writing and Contemporary Research Writing.
+His teaching assignments include AP English Language and Creative Writing.

 Daniel Green (B.A.
 English, Spring Hill College; Masters in Educational Leadership, Lamar University) has been at St. Thomas since 2002.
-His teaching assignments include English IV, Speech, Theater I and Theater II.
+His teaching assignments include English IV, Theater I, and Theater II.
 He also serves as the Drama director.
+He currently holds the William A. and Mattie Jean Bernreider Master Teacher Chair for Musical Theater.

 Jennifer McDonald (B.A.
 Mass Communications, Louisiana State University, M.A.T.
 Education, Nicholls State University, Catholic Education Leadership and Policy Studies, Catholic University of America) started teaching English at St. Thomas in August of 2015.
-Her teaching assignments include English 9 and English II.
+Her teaching assignments include English 9, English II, and English III.

 Claudia Mundell (B.A.
 English, St. Mary’s University; M.A.
 English, California State University; Principal Certification, University of St. Thomas) joined the faculty in 2014.
-Her teaching assignments include English I and English III.
+Her teaching assignments include English III and the Writing Lab.

 Will Nash (B.A.
 English, Texas A&M University, M.A.
 English, National University) started teaching at St. Thomas in 2005.
-His teaching assignments include Advanced English II and English II.
+His teaching assignments include Advanced English II, Publications, and Graphic Novels.

 Laura Speck (B.A.
 English with Special Honors, University of Texas-Austin; M.A.
 Rice University) As the writing specialist at STH, Laura assists students of all levels with writing assignments in any subject and at any stage of the writing process.
 In order to support STH students as they develop as writers, she draws on her experience as a writing consultant at the Undergraduate Writing Center while attending the University of Texas at Austin.
 Her graduate education at Rice University focused on Reading and Writing methodology in the High School classroom.
 She began working at St. Thomas as a Freshman English teacher in 2012.